googleapis/google-cloud-java/google-cloud-language/README.md

 #### Complete source code

-In [AnalyzeSentiment.java](../google-cloud-examples/src/main/java/com/google/cloud/examples/language/snippets/AnalyzeSentiment.java) we put a quick start example, which shows how you can use Google Natural Language API to automatically analize a sentiment of a text message.
+In [AnalyzeSentiment.java](../google-cloud-examples/src/main/java/com/google/cloud/examples/language/snippets/AnalyzeSentiment.java) we put a quick start example, which shows how you can use Google Natural Language API to automatically analyze a sentiment of a text message.

 Troubleshooting
 ---------------